Please follow this link for information regarding parking in the Island

 - Having left a disc-parking zone you must not park within the same zone for 30 minutes.

-Residents of streets with a disc-parking zone may benefit from a Residents Parking Permit.
+- Residents of streets with a disc-parking zone may benefit from a Residents Parking Permit.
 Details can be found below.

 Sundays and Bank Holidays

 - Parking time is not limited on Sundays or Bank Holidays.
 Therefore, if your time limit period ends after 6pm on Saturday you can remain parked until 8am on the following Monday morning, or in the case of a Bank Holiday you do not have to move your vehicle until 8am the day after.

 - In the following disc parking areas the parking time is not limited on Saturdays as well as Sundays and Bank Holidays:

 - Mignot Plateau